Who We Are

-- to provide financial assistance to qualified Baltimore City police department personnel, both civilian and sworn, who experience unexpected personal financial mishap
+- to provide financial assistance to qualified Baltimore City police department personnel, both civilian and sworn, who experience unexpected personal financial hardship

 - to fund college scholarships for the children of active duty members of the Baltimore police department, both civilian and sworn

 - to organize events that support the foundation’s mission and serve to foster community and good will among the members of the police department and the public

 Traditionally, when an officer experiences a personal crisis, particularly a financial hardship, fellow officers often pitch in to help by passing a hat from person to person at Roll Call, to collect donations and contributions.
 The aim of the Signal 13 Foundation is to support and expand on such gallant efforts, but in a more consistent and intentional manner by providing financial assistance in the form of small, no-obligation grants.
 Our goal is to offer welcome relief and peace of mind to department personnel during times of distress, provide opportunities for active duty members and their families to grow and to ensure a healthy and vital relationship with the public.

 A “Signal 13” is a unique communication broadcast that alerts every police officer in the field that one of their own is in need of assistance.
 The alert and the accompanying message about an emergency are given the highest priority by the responding members of the department.